 On 7 March 2016 the brutal rape and murder of a teenage girl took place in the fynbos section of Lower Tokai.
 This terrible tragedy has brought the issue of crime and safety in the Park into sharp focus – yet when asked as to how they will manage this problem, SANParks have failed to respond.

 In light of this tragedy, along with another murder, multiple rapes, stabbings and muggings throughout the Park – and the reluctance of SANParks to engage with concerned citizens – the vision was born to reclaim the buffer zones, for the people of Cape Town, starting with lower Tokai Park as a potential model.
-The objective is to create safe urban parks for all.
+The objective is to create safe parkscapes for all.